VishalRigel/PushNotification/readme.md

 #### Data Message

-By default, this package sends the notification as Data Message.
+By default this package sends the notification as Data Message.
 So no need to add a `data` key.
+Just leave it without main keys.

 ```php
 $push->setMessage([